AECOMVizStudio/vizstudio2024/README.md

 -quick site rundown, answer question, then ask for tagline

-Tyler:
+Tyler:\
-        - Featured Product instead of Featured Project
+        - Featured Product instead of Featured Project \
-        - Imagining your Reality
+        - Imagining your Reality\
-Pao
+Pao:\
-        - Make sure its AECOM Viz Studio
+        - Make sure its AECOM Viz Studio\
-        - Doesn't want it to seem like its too removed from AECOM
+        - Doesn't want it to seem like its too removed from AECOM\
-        - Beautify your work
+        - Beautify your work\
-Chris Murph
+Chris Murph:\
-        - Site feels more human
+        - Site feels more human\
         - When hovering over a project, it displays an overlay with name, general info, maybe some tech specs.
-Like 3 bulletpoints
+Like 3 bulletpoints \
-        - This is the way
+        - This is the way\
 Jeremy
         -
 Jimmy